Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 There was no other concept to describe what he was watching, from either the Deathworlders or his own Hunters.
 This battle at the end of all things had reduced them both to their most primal, most critical essences.
 The *will to live.* Yes, the Alphas fell before this High Priest - this *Righteous* man, so appropriately titled.
 But they fell giving their very best, and died in the joy of the hunt, the ecstasy of its sacred ritual.

-Then there was this *“Great Father”* and this *“Warbeast.”*  The Alpha-of-Alphas watched and felt them massacre their way through the Redemption Device so quickly that the others around them were exerting themselves just to keep up.
+Then there was this *"Great Father"* and this *"Warbeast."*  The Alpha-of-Alphas watched and felt them massacre their way through the Redemption Device so quickly that the others around them were exerting themselves just to keep up.

 Marvelous.
 Truly, what he was giving the Humans was a gift, though they would not recognize it as such.
 Behind their shield wall, they were soft, complacent.
 Confident, unchallenged.
 The same as the Hunters had become.
 Beings so holy could not be allowed such a fate, so the Alpha of Alphas would *purify* them.
 Take away their luxuries, scour their warm cradle clean.
 It shouldn’t be left to their warriors to Hunt.